felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 - [`invalidateQueries`](https://tanstack.com/query/latest/docs/reference/QueryClient/#queryclientinvalidatequeries)

-Another important aspect of caching is the ***stale data***. ***Data is considered to be stale when the application no longer have its most up-to-date version***.
-Tanstack Query has a stale time option, which is important for managing how long the data fetched by queries is considered fresh. ***The stale time defaults to 0 milliseconds, meaning that queries will be updated in background every time the component mounts or when the window is refocused***.
-The ***stale time can be customized to the application's needs*** to optimize performance and reduce unnecessary data fetching.
+Another important aspect of caching is the stale data.
+Data is considered to be stale when the application no longer have its most up-to-date version.
+Tanstack Query has a stale time option, which is important for managing how long the data fetched by queries is considered fresh.
+The stale time defaults to 0 milliseconds, meaning that queries will be updated in background every time the component mounts or when the window is refocused.
+The stale time can be customized to the application's needs to optimize performance and reduce unnecessary data fetching.

 ```ts
 const { data } = useQuery({